liammtech/winner-vecta-api-practice/BRIEF.md

 ## Timeline
 - <b>Provisional deadline: </b> 31/10/2024
-- W/C 14/10/2024: week to dedicate to feasibility of in-house development:
+- W/C 14/10/2024: week to dedicate to investigating feasibility of in-house development:
     - 18/10/2024: should be able to demonstrate comprehensive program functionality, as proof-of-concept
     - If path forward seems unviable, will seek external support from Winner/Vecta
 - 19/10/2024 to 31/10/2024: complete project development